HwWobbe/hello-world/README.md

 * I've noticed that I can edit this content directly, but when I try to use the GitHub GUI, I seem to get a version that is out-of-date.
 * Make sure to use local versions that sync (in case of CloudLoss)
 * Test (just) text.
+* I have uploaded a file, but I am not sure where it went.
+* ...

 Perhaps I should choose the Branch ...
 Merge ...
 PR work flow (instead of doing direct edits).